 I’ve found the most success using images of people.
 Studies have shown that an image of a person (particularly a smiling woman) is more eye-catching and converts better than anything else.
-It’s more subtle than say a big red arrow, but it gets a higher click-through rate.
+It’s more subtle than a big red arrow, and gets a higher click-through rate.

 5. Add a “Like” button or box to your blog

-A great way to capture visitors to your blog in a fairly non-invasive way is to get them to Like your Facebook Page.
-Many people are averse to signing up for emails due to spam and phishing threats, so a like can be an easy alternative.
+A great strategy for capturing visitors on your blog in a fairly non-invasive way is to get them to Like your Facebook Page.
+Many people are averse to signing up for emails due to spam, so a Like can be an easy alternative.

-But make it easy for them.
-Don’t make visitors go to your Facebook Page first to like you by only providing a link to your Page.
+To help with conversions, make Liking easy for them.
+Don’t make visitors go to your Facebook Page first to Like you by only providing a link to your Page.
 Allow them to Like your Page right there from your blog using one of Facebook’s social plugins, such as the Like Box or Like Button.
 Making it a single step versus a two-step process will dramatically increase your conversion rate on this simple action.

 And the Like Box plugin can be easily edited to fit the styles of your blog - here is how the same box looks on socialmediaexaminer.com:

 Method #6 to Increase Facebook Likes: Add a “Like” button to your Website’s Header

 Having a Like Button in the top-right or left corner of your website is an easy way to drive new Likes over time.
 For a number of our clients, this has been a constant driver of new Likes every day.
 It won’t get you a ton of Likes all at once, but having it there doesn’t hurt anything, and over time those Facebook Likes add up.

-Add a Like Button to the header is an easy-to-see position with a simple call-to-action, such as “Like us to hear about Facebook-exclusive contests and deals.
+I recommend adding a Like Button to your header in an easy-to-see position with a simple call-to-action, such as “Like us to hear about Facebook-exclusive contests and deals.”
 This allows you to keep it up in perpetuity and not have to worry about updating it every week or two.
 It will also keep from conflicting with any contests or coupons you promote on your website.

 Check out an example below: